• Home

 Phone: 512-569-3695

 Joe Wakefield completed medical school at Stanford in 1968, psychiatric residency at the University of California San Francisco in 1972 and analytic training at the C. G. Jung Institute San Francisco in 1976.
-Since 1980 he has been a member of the IRSJA and has served in several capacities i
+Since 1980 he has been a member of the Inter-Regional Society of Jungian Analysts an

 josephwakefield41@yahoo.com